jccf091/horizon-docs/api/horizon-client.md

 ---
 layout: api
-title: Horizon
+title: Horizon Client
-id: api-horizon
+id: api-horizon-client
-permalink: /api/horizon/
+permalink: /api/horizon-client/
 ---

 The `Horizon` object instantiates and manages the connection to the Horizon server.